 I’m also relatively set on acoustic treatment.
 My home studio is pretty well treated, as you may know from the expert advice I got from Auralex (and how I saved over $300 by finding simple alternatives to their expensive treatment).

 So that leaves a few things that I actually want, which fall into two categories:

-- More microphones – With that enhancement I’ll be needing more microphones.
+- find More microphones – With that enhancement, I’ll be needing more microphones.
 I already have a selection of dynamic and condensers but I don’t have a particular set of microphones for drums.
 Besides, it’s always good to have more flavors to choose from so I wanted to see what’s available that’s fairly multi-purpose.

 I have a very specific method for shopping that helps me get the biggest bang for my buck while also not getting the cheapest stuff that sounds awful.
 I give you a thorough overview of how to do the same in my Recording & Mixing Strategies bundle.